LitzN/KetoMeals/README.md

 ### **Overall design**
 1. Viewing several popular recipe sites gave me an idea of the styling conventions for online cookbooks.
  It is clear users only want to see an image of the recipe and name while searching.
 When a recipe is selected ingredients and steps are presented simply, making the recipe easy to follow.
- Colours are minimal with most focus on the recipe images.
+ Bright colours are used sparingly with most focus on the recipe images.
  Websites used for inspiration:
 [BBC good food](https://www.bbcgoodfood.com/recipes), [Delicious magazine](https://www.deliciousmagazine.co.uk/recipes/), [All recipes](http://allrecipes.co.uk/recipes/)